danya/react-local/README.md

 **NB**: to get effect of `react-local` do not access properties via default imported React object (`React.*`), use named imports (just `StrictMode`, `Fragment` etc.)

-**NB**: there are two ways to get effect of UglifyJS minification of variable names:
+**NB**: there are two ways to get effect of UglifyJS or Terser minification of variable names:

 - use code inside non-global scope (inside function for example).
 Webpack and other bundlers will wrap you code automatically, only if you don't use it you need to take care of wrapping.
-- use `toplevel` flag in UglifyJS.
+- use `toplevel` flag in UglifyJS/Terser.

 ### Babel configuration